mist64/cbmbus_doc/7 JiffyDOS.md

 Once the device is done processing the previous data, which may for instance include writing a sector to the media, it indicates that it is ready to receive by releasing the DATA line.
 It may delay this step indefinitely.

-#### 2: Controller sends the "Go" signal
+#### 2: Controller sends the *Go* signal
 ![](docs/cbmbus/jiffydos-15.png =601x131)

-Triggered by DATA being 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the "Go" signal.
+Triggered by DATA being 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the *Go* signal.
 During the transmission of the byte, both lines will be owned by the controller, and the sequence of steps is purely based on timing; there are no ACK signals.

 XXX but no earlier than 37 µs after DATA turning 1